OasisDEX/oasis-borrow/README.md

 - `USER_JWT_SECRET` - Could be any value different from `CHALLENGE_JWT_SECRET`.
 This is used when the user signs the Terms of Service.

+- `MAILCHIMP_ENDPOINT` - Mailchimp endpoint with audience ID used to integrate Mailchimp newsletter.

+- `MAILCHIMP_API_KEY` - Mailchimp API Key used to integrate Mailchimp newsletter.

 _Note: Make sure that you call the process that build the project with the `build-time` vars and make sure that you call the proces that runs the application with the `run-time` vars._